lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 ML-KEM is an IND-CCA2-secure key-encapsulation mechanism (KEM) standardized in {{FIPS203}} by the US NIST PQC Project {{NIST-PQ}}.

-{{!I-D.ietf-lamps-cms-kemri}} defines the KEMRecipientInfo structure for the use of KEM algorithms for the CMS enveloped-data content type, the CMS authenticated-data content type, and the CMS authenticated-enveloped-data content type.
+Native support for Key Encapsulation Mechanisms (KEMs) was added to CMS in {{!I-D.ietf-lamps-cms-kemri}}, which defines the KEMRecipientInfo structure for the use of KEM algorithms for the CMS enveloped-data content type, the CMS authenticated-data content type, and the CMS authenticated-enveloped-data content type.
 This document specifies the use of ML-KEM in the KEMRecipientInfo structure in CMS at three security levels: MK-KEM-512, ML-KEM-768, ML-KEM-1024.

 ## KEMs {#sec-intro-kems}